-The Columbia University database for commercialization and entrepreneurial resources lists dozens of opportunities for student entrepreneurs and those with an entrepreneurial mindset.
-This ranges from the more typical resources, like startup accelerators and entrepreneurship degrees and programs, to more unique resources with an entrepreneurship focus, like a chemical probe synthesis facility and a digital storytelling lab.
-And the college’s startup businesses have thrived during coronavirus.
+The Columbia University database for commercialization and entrepreneurial resources lists dozens of opportunities.
+These are ideal for student entrepreneurs and those with an entrepreneurial mindset.
+This includes typical resources like startup accelerators and entrepreneurship degrees and programs in entrepreneurial studies.
+But it also encompasses more unique resources with an entrepreneurship focus.
+These include a chemical probe synthesis facility and a digital storytelling lab.
+And the college’s startup businesses have thrived during the coronavirus.
 For instance, from March 2020 to March 2021, the college’s startups raised $7.2 billion in funding.

 20. University of Houston

-Both The Yale Tribune and QS note that a University of Houston student founded the website WordPress.
+When reviewing entrepreneurial studies, both The Yale Tribune and QS note that a University of Houston student founded the website WordPress.
 The home of student business support at the college has been The Wolff Center for Entrepreneurship since 1991.
-This center has many programs on offer to help undergrads and graduate students become successful entrepreneurs.
-This includes hosting outside speakers every week, running mentoring to support the entrepreneurial process, holding competitions, organizing retreats, and much more.
+This center has many entrepreneurship programs to help undergrad and grad students become successful entrepreneurs.
+This includes hosting outside speakers every week and mentoring to support the entrepreneurial process.
+It also includes holding competitions, organizing retreats, and much more.
 Even with the constraints of the pandemic, the University of Houston is still increasing the global business reach of its education.
-For example, in October 2020, the college’s School of Business announced opening an office of global initiatives.
-All of this makes the school one of the best entrepreneurship colleges in the nation for business knowledge.
+For example, in October 2020, the college’s School of Business announced the opening of an office for global initiatives.
+All this makes the school one of the best entrepreneurship colleges in the nation for business knowledge.

 19. The George Washington University

-Since 2010, The George Washington University has housed the Office of Innovation & Entrepreneurship.
+Since 2010, George Washington University has housed the Office of Innovation & Entrepreneurship.
 To date, it has helped thousands of college community members and aspiring entrepreneurs with their business endeavors.
 Possibly the most impressive aspect of this office is that it runs the GW Innovation+Entrepreneurship Lab with MakeOffices.
-This entrepreneurial institute and lab organizes events, workshops, advising sessions, an open co-working space, collaboration spaces, a resource center, and an innovator access program.
-The lab is open to all of the college’s students, including undergrads and graduate students pursuing a business degree.
-The college’s entrepreneurial ecosystem is now helping businesses overcome coronavirus.
-For instance, in 2021, the college announced that the Wells Fargo Bank had given the college $75,000 to help fund activities that help startup businesses adapt to coronavirus-related risks.
-The Yale Tribune states that The George Washington University student-founded business AthleteTrax is the fourth-best student startup of the 21st century.
+This entrepreneurial institute and lab organize events, workshops, and advising sessions.
+It also provides an open co-working space, collaboration spaces, a resource center, and an innovator access program for entrepreneurial studies.
+The lab is open to all the college’s students, even those not enrolled in graduate programs.
+This includes undergrads and grad students pursuing a business degree.
+The college’s entrepreneurial ecosystem is now helping businesses overcome the coronavirus.
+In 2021, the college announced that Wells Fargo Bank had given the college $75,000.
+This was to help fund activities that help startup businesses adapt to coronavirus-related risks.
+The Yale Tribune has lauded the student-founded business AthleteTrax.
+They’ve called it the fourth-best student startup of the 21st century.

 18. Northeastern University

 In 1958, Northeastern University became one of the first colleges to create an entrepreneurship program.
-Thanks to this head start, the college now has a wide range of business support activities for business degree students and alumni who are also aspiring entrepreneurs.
+Thanks to this head start, the college now has a wide range of business support activities for entrepreneurial studies.
+These are for business degree students and alumni who are also aspiring entrepreneurs.
 These activities are headed by the D’Amore-McKim Entrepreneurship & Innovation Group.
-This group’s activities include a venture accelerator, a guild of expertise-based service providers, a mentoring network, and an entrepreneurship club.
-In the wake of coronavirus, Northeastern University has helped both international businesses and local businesses.
+This group’s activities include a venture accelerator and a guild of expertise-based service providers.
+As one of our best colleges for business ventures, it is also home to a mentoring network and an entrepreneurship club.
+In the wake of the coronavirus, Northeastern University has helped both international businesses and local businesses.
 For example, it has published papers that offer solutions for international corporations.
-In 2020, the college won an award from the Greater New England Minority Supplier Development Council for continuing to support minority-owned businesses through the pandemic.
-Entrepreneur considers Northeastern University the third best school for offering undergraduate and graduate students hands-on entrepreneurial experience through its entrepreneurship program.
+In 2020, the college won an award from the Greater New England Minority Supplier Development Council.
+This was for continuing to support minority-owned businesses through the pandemic.
+Entrepreneur has honored Northeastern University.
+The magazine has called it the third-best school for offering undergraduate and grad students hands-on entrepreneurial experience through its entrepreneurship program.

 17. Johns Hopkins University

-Perhaps the most exciting center for student entrepreneurship on the Johns Hopkins University campus is Fast Forward U. Fast Forward U is a 10,000-foot creative space that serves as a “hub for student entrepreneurship and innovation.”
+Perhaps the most exciting center for student entrepreneurship on the Johns Hopkins University campus is Fast Forward U. Fast Forward U is a 10,000-foot creative space for entrepreneurial studies.
+It serves as a “hub for student entrepreneurship and innovation.”
 Within the span of one year, this space managed to work with over 1,300 aspiring entrepreneurs from various disciplines to support their successful businesses.
 And the college’s support has led to entrepreneurial students assisting in the fight against coronavirus.
-For example, in early 2021, the student formed a startup named Polair, which creates technologically advanced surgical masks, was awarded $250,000.
-Forbes notes the Johns Hopkins University has one of America’s best colleges with top business incubators.
+For example, in early 2021, the student-formed Polair.
+This start-up creates technologically advanced surgical masks.
+It was awarded $250,000.
+Forbes notes that Johns Hopkins University has one of America’s best colleges with top business incubators.

 16. University of Illinois, Urbana-Champaign

-A student who wants to start a business while studying at the University of Illinois, Urbana Champaign will find a solid entrepreneurship education and a wide ecosystem of support beyond the walls of its business school.
-The college’s system currently offers undergraduate students and graduate students alike seven innovation spaces, five funds, and a range of unique opportunities, such as Silicon Valley workshops, a living-learning community, a proof of concept program, and much more.
-In 2020, one of the college’s startups, Serionix, started developing face masks that used air filtration technology, offering people a new way to protect themselves from coronavirus.
+A student who wants to start a business while studying at the University of Illinois, Urbana Champaign will find a solid entrepreneurship education.
+They will also discover a broad ecosystem of support beyond the walls of its business school.
+The college’s system currently offers a wide range of services for entrepreneurial studies.
+These are for undergraduate students and grad students alike.
+This includes seven innovation spaces, five funds, and a range of unique opportunities.
+Examples span Silicon Valley workshops, a living-learning community, a proof-of-concept program, and more.
+In 2020, one of the college’s startups, Serionix, started developing face masks that used air filtration technology.
+This offered people a new way to protect themselves from coronavirus.
 Forbes notes that the college’s system has produced the 10th most venture capital-backed startups of any college to date.